oicr-gsi/shesmu/language.md

         paths = paths;

 The gang, in this case, `patient_tissue_prep` defines a number of fields that can be grouped together in `By` clause, prefixed with an `@`.

-The gang can also be converted to an underscore delimited string:
+A gang can also be converted to an underscore delimited string:
 `"{@patient_tissue_prep}"`; the order of fields is defined by the input format.

-Additionally, the gang can be converted to a tuple `{@patient_tissue_prep}`.
+A gang can be converted to a tuple `{@patient_tissue_prep}`.

+A gang can also be used in a `Let` clause to preserve the contents of the gang:

+    Let
+      timestamp = timestamp,
+      @patient_tissue_prep,
+      project = project

 Note that gangs can be reused after the data has been reshaped.
 This is means it is possible to redefine the gangs in a nonsensical way.